“high protein” vs “low protein”

-Yes indeed!
-You need to force an adaptive stress to cause muscle gains, not just eating protein.
+Yes!
+You need to force adaptive stress to cause muscle gains, not just eating protein.
 If you work out, you will likely crave more protein.
-This is natural and healthy and ensures that we can recover, adapt and get stronger.
+This is natural and healthy, and ensures that we can recover and adapt.

 Excess consumption of any macronutrient will make you fat.
 However, eating more protein and fewer carbs and fat tends to increase satiety.

 Research in resistance-trained athletes shows that overeating protein does not cause an increase in fat mass.

 Research in sedentary adults shows that overeating protein causes a more favourable change in body composition than overeating the same amount of calories from fat and/or carbohydrates.

 Too much protein will lead to rabbit starvation

 Healthy people can metabolise up to 3.5g/kg protein per day and digest up to 4.3g/kg per day.
 This makes sense in an evolutionary context (or even in more recent times before we had refrigerators) when there wouldn’t have been a regular supply of food but we would have needed to be able to use the food when we came across a big hunt after a long famine.